Mangeshp214/Calculator/README.md

 # Calculator
-The sample test app
+  The sample test app.
   This is the first branch created.
-Java code added
+  Java code added.
+  New GUI added.
+  Mutiple calculations can be performed.